MorrisLLC/grunt-war/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+#### 0.3.2
+* If the war_dest_folder does not already exist then grunt-war will create it.
+This saves the pain of adding this check before calling grunt-war. (skray)

 #### 0.3.1
 * Added `options.webxml` so that you may provide the raw contents of the web.xml when necessary.
 Requested by MartinDoyleUK.